Celebrate Pride Month 2023 with 28+ Pride work ideas!

 For example, the ILGA world (The International Lesbian, Gay, Bisexual, Trans and Intersex Association) seeks virtual volunteers for tasks like proofreading, translation, graphic design, and more.

 There are plenty of other worthy causes to support with your time, no matter your skills or area of expertise.
-You can also search for hotline volunteer opportunities, to help LGBT youth and people in crisis or during difficult times.
+You can also search for hotline volunteer opportunities, to help LGBTQ youth and people in crisis or during difficult times.

 Learn more and sign up to volunteer with ILGA World here.